mourner/flatqueue/README.md

 Adds `item` to the queue with the specified `priority`.

 `priority` must be a number.
 Items are sorted and returned from low to high priority.
-Multiple items with the same priority value can be added to the queue, but there is no guaranteed order between these items.
+Multiple items with the same priority value can be added to the queue, but the queue is not stable (items with the same priority are not guaranteed to be popped in iteration order).

 ### `FlatQueue.pop()`